-Better software for Better research-

 FAIR4RS: Publish it!

-• Some are domain specific (e.g. Astronomy and Computing)
+• Some are domain specific:

 The FAIR24RS training programme at the University